Movable Worlds

 Before you go, have a read of last month’s guest letter by Abby Seiff, and our accompanying Q&A:

-And something I was commissioned to write in March on the rights of girls in Malaysia, which was published earlier this month.
+And something I was commissioned to write in March on the rights of girls in Malaysia, published earlier this month.
 Good news: the girl’s been granted bail!

 Until the next,